 The guiding principle for embedding content markup within presentation expressions is that the resulting expression should still have an unambiguous rendering.
 In general, this means that embedded content expressions must be semantically meaningful, since rendering of content markup depends on its meaning.
-This translates into the condition that content container, operator and relation elements are permitted, while qualifier and condition elements are not.
+This translates into the condition that elements of the content, operator and relation type are permitted, while elements of the qualifier and condition type are not.

-As a rule, content elements other than containers derive part of their semantic meaning from the surrounding context, such as whether a bvarelement is qualifying an integral, logical quantifier or lambda expression.
-Another example would be whether a degreælement occurs in a rootor partialdifdement.
+As a rule, content elements other than containers derive part of their semantic meaning from the surrounding context, such as whether a byarelement is qualifying an integral, logical quantifier or lambda expression.
+Another example would be whether a degreelement occurs in a rootor partialdifflement.
 Thus, in a presentation context, elements such as these do not have a clearly defined meaning, and hence there is no obvious choice for a rendering.
 Consequently, they are not allowed.